TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 d.CODE AS Glycan
 ```

-15. I'm interested in finding out any relationships betwen human phenotypes and gene pathways/genesets.
+15. I'm interested in finding relationships betwen human phenotypes and gene pathways/genesets.
 Which human phenotypes are associated with MSigDB genesets/pathways, using gene-tissue expression information in GTEx?

 Find all pathways in MSigDB linked to genes expressed in GTEx tissues that are known to be linked to human phenotypes.

-Returns HPO terms associated with genes and GTEx tissues MSigDB pathways associated with the genes
+Returns HPO terms associated with genes and GTEx tissues MSigDB pathways associated with the genes.
+For the graphic, we "LIMIT 1".
+Table format query below will return many more.

 ```graphql
 //Returns HPO terms associated with genes and GTEx tissues MSigDB pathways associated with the genes